flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 <hr>

 ###VII.
 Examining the work you have done
 In your terminal, use `git log` and `git diff HEAD~N filename` to review the changes you have made during your work in your local repo.
-If you are feeling brave, try `git checkout HEAD~N filename` to look at previous versions of the
+If you are feeling brave, try `git checkout HEAD~N filename` to look at previous versions of the cookie recipe.